anoopsarkar/nlp-class/hw2.md

 ## The Challenge

-In this homework, we have provided you with a cipher text of 408 tokens in the file `decipher/data/cipher.txt`:
+In this homework, we have provided you with a cipher text of 408 symbol tokens in the file `data/cipher.txt`:

     º∫P/Z/uB∫ÀOR•–X•B
     WV+≈GyF∞ºHPπKÇ—y≈